ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 local ROTATION_OFF = Rotation.New(0, -130, 0)
 ```

-- `Rotation.New` means we are telling the script to rotate our object to a new set of coordinates.
+- `Rotation.New` means you are telling the script to rotate our object to a new set of coordinates.
-- `(x, y, z)` are the coordinates (respectively) of where we want our switch to rotate to.
-We want to rotate our switch up along the y-axis by 90 degrees.
+- `(x, y, z)` are the coordinates (respectively) of where you want our switch to rotate to.
+You want to rotate our switch up along the y-axis by 90 degrees.

 !!! note
     You will almost always use `Rotation.New` when rotating an object, but there is also a predefined Rotation called `Rotation.ZERO` which will rotate the object to `0, 0, 0`.